 Runny nose: A runny nose or rhinorrhoea, on the other hand, usually occurs when excess mucus drains through the nasal passages.
 Allergies, infections, and environmental irritants can also cause this.
 The ideal course of action to manage a runny nose caused by allergies would be to identify the allergy’s true source.
 When an allergen is in contact with the body, histamines are released.
 This response causes the symptoms to develop.
 Nasal sprays, antihistamines, and corticosteroids are generally adequate to manage the condition.

 Sneezing: This can be a cumbersome symptom and, in some cases, may disrupt the daily routine of patients.
 This usually arises from an irritation or inflammation of the mucous membranes in the nose and throat.
 Dust, pollen, and cockroaches are the three main allergens that typically cause sneezing.
-Immunotherapy, antihistamines, corticosteroids, and avoiding allergen exposure can help reduce this symptom this post.
+Immunotherapy, antihistamines, corticosteroids, and avoiding allergen exposure can help reduce this symptom .

 Itchiness: Allergic rhinitis can cause itchiness in the eyes, nose, throat and ear.
 Itchiness occurs when histamines are released in the body due to allergen exposure.
 The worst aspect of having itchy or watery eyes is the constant need to scratch the irritation away.
 But this can actually worsen the condition as more histamines get released.
 Over-the-counter medications and nasal sprays can relieve this symptom.